- Lisa Kalayji

 - Sociology of emotions, social movements, feminisms and feminist theory, Social theory, cultural studies, textual research methods

 My interests centre on emotions and culture.
-My doctoral research explores emotions in radical feminism in 1980s Britain through British radical feminist magazine Trouble and Strife, and I am particularly interested in the interdisciplinary dialogue between sociology and cultural studies around the cultural politics of emotion and affect.
+My doctoral research explored emotions in radical feminism in 1980s Britain through the magazine Trouble and Strife, and I am particularly interested in the interdisciplinary dialogue between sociology and cultural studies around the cultural politics of emotion and affect.
 I specialise in qualitative textual research methods, particularly involving archival documents of life.

 Dr. Mary Holmes

 PhD Sociology, University of Edinburgh

 Kalayji, L. (Forthcoming).
 'Thinking Through the Cracks: Bi-ethnicity, Reflexivity, & Affective Dissonance as a Methodology.' in Doing Feminisms in the Academy: Identity, Institutional Pedagogy and Critical Classrooms in India and the UK (Govinda, R. and Menon, K., eds.).
 New Delhi: Zubaan Books.

 Murray, Ó.M. and Kalayji, L. (2018).
 ‘Forging Queer Feminist Futures Through Discomfort: Vulnerability and Authority in the Classroom.’
 Journal of Applied Social Theory, 1(2): 12-34.

 Contemporary Feminist Debates, Sociology of Emotions, Advanced Issues in Sociological Research, Sexuality & Gender, Sociology of Social Movements

 Contemporary Feminist Debates, Sociology of Emotions, Sociology 1A & 1B, Social Theory, Social & Political Theory, Introduction to Sociology, Social & Cultural Landscapes